 A squint, or strabismus, is a condition in which the eyes do not align properly.
-One eye turns inwards, upwards, downwards, or outwards, while the other one focuses at one spot.

 This usually occurs because the muscles that control the movement of the eye and the eyelid, the extraocular muscles, are not working together.